punyhumangames/ArcPluginsDocumentation/docs/arcinventory/concepts/inventory.md

 Slot Filters allow designers to indicate what items can be placed into the slot.
 Slot Filters contain a GameplayTagQuery to search the tags on a given item, and whether or not to force that slot to contain a single stack.
 If there is no TagQuery, the slot accepts all items.

+### Presets

+Inventory settings can be defined in a a data asset, `UArcInventoryComponentPreset`.
+These objects allow you to define custom item slots and inventory processors in the asset, and then share that asset across multiple inventory components.
+You can also add additional presets to a preset, allowing you to share a set of inventory settings across multiple presets.

 ### Notable Functions/Properties